 What to avoid on your website:

-- Images of services that you do not offer or an environment that you do not have.
+- Images of services that you do not offer or an environment that you do not have

 Your employees are your greatest marketers.
-Their personal style, topics of conversation, friendliness and professionalism are all important.
+Their personal style, topics of conversation, friendliness, and professionalism are all important.
 Clients’ satisfaction with their stylist is what will make them come back.
 The experience at your salon or spa is crucial for customer retention and word-of-mouth referrals.

 A strong Instagram presence is free publicity for your brand.
-Create a profile that is regularly updated with photos of your people, process and products — a mix of what you sell and why you’re unique (similar to Pinterest!).
+Create a profile that is regularly updated with photos of your people, processes, and products — a mix of what you sell and why you’re unique (similar to Pinterest!).

-- Essensuals London uses consistent angles and filters in their Instagram shots of client cuts, creating a feed that’s clean and cohesive.
+- Essensuals London Seattle uses consistent angles and filters in their Instagram shots of client cuts, creating a feed that’s clean and cohesive.

-- Bang posts Pinterest-worthy pictures of bold, colorful hair that match their clientele’s funky fresh styles.
+- BANG posts Pinterest-worthy pictures of bold, colorful hair that match their clientele’s funky fresh styles.

-Tip: Be an industry resource.
+Tip: Be an Industry Resource

-Utilize a blog on your website, email marketing, and social media to be a resource within your industry.
-Post relevant news, give shout outs to other salons or spas in your area, do co-promotions, and stay up to date with what your competition is doing.
+Utilize a blog, email marketing, and social media to be a resource within your industry.
+Post relevant news, give shoutouts to other salons or spas in your area, do joint promotions, and stay up-to-date with what your competition is doing.
 Educating your clients will make your brand more reputable in its industry, building trust between you and your customers.